 Kanstad and Kononoff recommend that the runner should land with the foot as nearly under the COM as possible.
 They point out that this would decrease the amount of head-backwards rotation that might otherwise detract from the proposed (but illusionary) advantage of head forwards rotation.
 However, the second flaw in their argument is a serious under-estimate of the amount by which foot must be ahead of the COM at footfall.

-It would only be possible to abolish braking landing wit the foot under the COM if the duration on stance was zero, but this would require an infinite vertical ground reaction force.
+It would only be possible to abolish braking while landing with the foot under the COM if the duration on stance was zero, but this would require an infinite vertical ground reaction force.
 If there is to be no net generation of momentum in an vertical direction averaged over the gait cycle, the upwards impulse generated by upwards ground reaction force (GRF) during stance must equal the body weight which acts downwards over the entire gait cycle.
 Thus the average value of vertical GRF is body weight divided by proportion of the gait cycle on stance and this approaches infinity as duration on stance approaches zero.
 Therefore the foot must be on stance for an appreciable time.
 While on stance there must be appreciable but equal amounts of acceleration and deceleration.
 The deceleration occurs when the point of support is ahead of the COM between footfall and mid-stance.
 Therefore, the foot must land an appreciable distance in front of the COM.

 Where should the foot land?